Nama/SuckControl/README.md

 ### Artemis
 * [Artemis](https://artemis-rgb.com/) is a unified RGB platform
 * SuckControl can send hardware monitoring data to Artemis, for RGB effects
-  * The [json plugin](https://github.com/Cheerpipe/Artemis.Plugins.Public/tree/master/src/Modules/Artemis.Plugins.Modules.Json) of @Cheepipe is required
+  * The [JSON plugin](https://github.com/Cheerpipe/Artemis.Plugins.Public/tree/master/src/Modules/Artemis.Plugins.Modules.Json) of @Cheepipe is required
   * You can download it from the actions tab
-* Activate the switch in the menu under "Artemis" (only, if you use Artemis and have the plugin installed)
+* Activate the switch in the menu under "Artemis" (if you use Artemis and have the plugin installed)

 ## Building
 * `pip install https://github.com/Nama/ArtemisRemoteControl/archive/refs/heads/main.zip`